Lee Poh Ping: Career

 Lee lectured at the University of Malaya in the Division of Public Administration, obtaining his full professorship in 1992.

 As an expert in international relations, he was considered an authority on the subject in Southeast Asia.
 He was instrumental in bringing prominent international academics from the United States, Japan, China and Australia to interact with their Malaysian counterparts at the institutions where he worked.
 In his later years, he devoted much of his time to the study of China-Malaysia relations at the Institute of China Studies in the University of Malaya.
 He was a rigorous, theoretically-informed analyst who consistently lifted the quality of policy deliberation in Malaysia and Southeast Asia.

 Lee was president of the Malaysian Association of Japanese Studies (MAJAS) from 1998 to 2014, and was also the chairman for the Malaysian-American Commission on Educational Exchange (MACEE) in the years 2001 and 2003.

-Awards

 In 2010, he was granted the Order of the Rising Sun by the Emperor of Japan in recognition of his important research on Japan's foreign relations.
 He was presented the award by the Japanese Ambassador to Malaysia at the time, Masahiko Horie.